Amazing Uses for Garlic in Your Home & Garden

 Garlic Health Benefits

-For any pest or disease problem in the garden, first and foremost, I believe in looking at the source of the problem and working with nature to avoid it, rather than reaching for a quick fix spray remedy – even if it IS organic.
+For any pest or disease problem in the garden, I look at the source of the problem and work with nature to avoid it.
+A quick fix spray remedy, even if it IS organic, is just a bandaid on why the problem is there in the first place.
 There are consequences for every action and whilst recipes and sprays abound in books and the internet, it’s wise to understand what you are dealing with first.

-I’ve only ever had to use an organic spray very sparingly on a few occasions in my garden – as a last resort strategy to avoid losing a crop.
-For the most part, I’ve found if I have healthy soil, I don’t have major pest or disease issues.
+I’ve only ever had to use an organic spray very sparingly on a few occasions in my garden.
+Only as a last resort strategy to avoid losing a crop.
+For the most part, I’ve found if I build healthy soil, I don’t have major pest or disease issues.

-• Companion Plant: The primary way I use garlic in my garden is as a beneficial companion plant (with a few exceptions including peas and beans).
+The primary way I use garlic in my garden is as a beneficial companion plant.
+There are a few exceptions including peas and beans.
 Interplanting it with other crops can be a useful pest management strategy.
-It can help deter both air and soil-borne pests including leaf eaters, spider mites and fruit flies.
+Garlic leaves and bulbs have a strong aroma and can help deter both air and soil-borne pests including leaf eaters, spider mites and fruit flies.

 I’ve found garlic is most effective when the leaves are more developed.
 This is my gorgeous garlic on the right and luscious leeks on the left!

-• Crops: The smell of garlic and other allium family members helps confuse pests like carrot flies and white cabbage butterflies by masking the smell of host plants where the mummies want to lay their eggs for their little darlings to hatch out and eat.
+The smell of garlic and other allium family members can help confuse pests.
+These include carrot flies and white cabbage butterflies by masking the smell of host plants.
+This is where the mummies want to lay their eggs for their little darlings to hatch out and eat.
 So, interplant your carrots and brassica crops between garlic, leeks, onions or chives to use this strategy.
 Interplant with raspberry canes for protection from grubs.

-• Trees: Try planting garlic around the base of peach/nectarine trees to reduce curly leaf infection and around roses to improve fragrance and growth.
+Try planting garlic around the base of peach and nectarine trees to reduce curly leaf infection.
+Plant garlic around roses to improve fragrance and growth.
 Planted around trees, garlic can deter borers, mites and weevils and is a much safer alternative to harmful chemicals.

-The active ingredients in garlic include complex organic sulphides and garlic’s antimicrobial properties means it can be effective against a range of pests and diseases particularly as a fungicide.
+The active ingredients in garlic include complex organic sulphides.
+Garlic’s antimicrobial properties means it can be effective against a range of pests and diseases particularly as a fungicide.

-Its strong scent and flavour make it unpalatable (to insects & some animals) and a natural short-term repellent.
+Its strong scent and flavour make it unpalatable (to insects and some animals) and a natural short-term repellent.

-• Possum RepellentGarlic spray (works on smell & taste): Add 2 tablespoons freshly crushed garlic to 1 litre of hot water (or add 2 tablespoons freshly crushed hot chilli).
+This garlic spray works on smell and taste to help deter possums.
+Add 2 tablespoons freshly crushed garlic to 1 litre of hot water (or add 2 tablespoons freshly crushed hot chilli).
 Allow to stand overnight.
 Strain.
 Spray on foliage.
 Remember sprays are best used in the cool of the day to avoid burning your plants and will only last a few days.

-• Caution: Garlic spray can be used as a general purpose insecticide and fungicide but be aware it kills your friendly little beneficial insects as well as plant pests and diseases so use carefully. and please consider other options you have before using any spray even if it is organic.
+Caution: Garlic spray can be used as a general purpose insecticide and fungicide.
+However, be aware it kills your friendly little beneficial insects as well as plant pests and diseases.
+So use carefully!
+Please consider other options you have before using any spray even if it is organic.

-• Chook Health: Adding finely chopped garlic to your little ladies’ food and water monthly (during the full moon cycle) is a good natural worm preventative.
-It also stimulates digestive organs, treats intestinal infections and bacteria, is a wonderful disinfectant, alleviates catarrh and benefits the liver and gall bladder.
+Adding finely chopped garlic to your little ladies’ food and water monthly (during the full moon cycle) is a good natural worm preventative.
+It also stimulates digestive organs, treats intestinal infections and bacteria Garlic is a wonderful disinfectant, alleviates catarrh and benefits the liver and gall bladder.
 Your chooks will thank you!

 References & Resources: